Customer Engagement Dashboard: Which Metrics to Track and How to Create One11 min read

 How to build a customer engagement dashboard?

-So far, you’ve seen the importance of engagement dashboards and some key metrics to include.
-It’s time to build one for yourself.
+So far, you’ve seen the importance of customer engagement metrics and dashboards.
+It’s time now to build one for yourself.

 Follow the step-by-step guide below: